Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### What should all 'continual improvement' decisions be based on?
+### What should all Continual Improvement decisions be based on?

 - [x] Accurate and carefully analysed data.
 - [ ] Details of how services are measured.